georgiosKachrimanis/CLEDCOPi-lite/RPi_Project/README.md

 ## Project Continuation

-Following the successful defense of my thesis, which received a top grade of "Arista" (10), the project's development continues as part of my part-time internship in collaboration with Mr. Dimitriou(MsC) at the [National Center for Scientific Research "Demokritos"](https://www.demokritos.gr/).
+Following the successful defense of my thesis, which received a top grade "Excellent", the project's development continues as part of my part-time internship in collaboration with Dr. Nikos Dimitriou in the [Telecommunication Networks Laboratory of the Institute of Informatics & Telecommunications at NCSR “Demokritos”](https://www.iit.demokritos.gr/about-the-institute/).
-More specifically, the project is being pursued within the [Institute of Telecommunications](https://www.iit.demokritos.gr/about-the-institute/).